HMS Ark Royal (91): Final voyage and sinking

 On 13 November, at 15:40, the sonar operator aboard the destroyer Legion detected an unidentified sound, but assumed it was the propellers of a nearby destroyer.
 One minute later, Ark Royal was struck amidships by a torpedo, between the fuel bunkers and bomb store, and directly below the bridge island.
 The explosion caused Ark Royal to shake, hurled loaded torpedo-bombers into the air, and killed 44 year old Able Seaman Edward Mitchell, the only man to die in the sinking.
 The torpedo punched a 130 × 30 ft hole in the ship's bottom and starboard side below the water-line after running deep and hitting the bilge keel, inboard of the side protection system.
 The hit caused flooding of the starboard boiler room, main switchboard, oil tanks, and over 106 ft of the ship's starboard bilge.
 The explosion knocked out all internal communications and the starboard power train, causing the rear half of the ship to lose power.

 Immediately after the torpedo strike, Captain Maund ordered the engines to full stop, but with the communications knocked out had to send a runner to the engine room.
 The ship's continued motion enlarged the hole in the hull, and by the time Ark Royal stopped she had taken on a great deal of water and begun to list to starboard, reaching 18° from centre within 20 minutes.
-Considering the list of the carrier, and the fact that other carriers, including Courageous and Glorious, had sunk rapidly with heavy loss of life, Maund gave the order to abandon ship.
+Considering the list of Ark Royal, and the fact that other carriers, including Courageous and Glorious, had sunk rapidly with heavy loss of life, Maund gave the order to abandon ship.
 The crew were assembled on the flight deck to determine who would remain on board to try to save the ship while Legion came alongside to take off the rest.
 As a result, comprehensive damage control measures were not initiated until 49 minutes after the attack.
 The flooding spread unchecked, exacerbated by covers and hatches left open during evacuation of the lower decks.